yzpaul/ExpenseOwl/README.md

 ./expenseowl --client --addr localhost:8080
 ```

-In client mode, you'll be prompted to enter the expense name, category (select from a list), amount, and date (in YYYY-MM-DD; optional, sets to current date when not provided).
+In client mode, you'll be prompted to enter the expense name, category (select from a list), amount, and date (in YYYY-MM-DD; optional, sets to the current date when not provided).

 ### REST API